flhofer/dell_TB16_firmware/README.md

 Dell Proprietary connection to USB Type 3 port on PC.
 The light does not go on with, e.g., MacBooks, but it works and charges.

 ### 12. Headset Jack
-Front-jack is useful for wired earplugs and a quick Video-call.
-Linux works with no problem.
-Since Unbuntu LTS 24.04 it also detects if a jack is not plugged and removes it from the output list.
-On MACs you need to edit advanced MIDI/Audio device config to add the second (front/back) stream to the outputs in the quick bar top-right.
+The front jack is useful for wired earplugs and a quick Video Call.
+Linux works without a problem.
+Since Ubuntu LTS 24.04, it also detects if a jack is not plugged in and removes it from the output list.
+On MACs, you need to edit the advanced MIDI/Audio device config to add the second (front/back) stream to the outputs in the quick bar at the top right.

 ### 13. USB 3.0 w/PowerShare
 This useful quick-access front port has always-on power.
 It is ideal for charging phones or plugging hungrier devices.
 It also works at full power without a Laptop connected.

 ### 14. USB 3.0
-As above, w/always on power.
+As above, w/o always on power.
 Here, the device must register first to pull more power.

 ### 15. Power Adapter LED